Gonna be the Twin-Tail!!: Ultimegill

+An Elemelion soldier with a snail shell.

 Media

 Light novels

-Gonna be the Twin-Tail!! began as a light novel series written by Yume Mizusawa, with illustrations by Ayumu Kasuga.
-Mizusawa originally entered the first novel in the series, originally titled Sore wa, Twintail no Isekai (それは、ついんてーるの異世界), into Shogakukan's sixth Shogakukan Light Novel Prize in 2011 and the novel won the judge's prize.
-The first novel was published by Shogakukan on June 19, 2012 under the Gagaga Bunko imprint, and fourteen novels were released on December 19, 2017.
+Gonna be the Twin-Tail!! began as a light novel series, written by Yume Mizusawa with illustrations by Ayumu Kasuga.
+Mizusawa originally entered the first novel in the series, originally titled Sore wa, Twintail no Isekai (それは、ついんてーるの異世界, Sore wa, Tsuintēru no Isekai), into Shogakukan's sixth Shogakukan Light Novel Prize in 2011 and the novel won the judge's prize.
+The first novel was published by Shogakukan on June 19, 2012, under the Gagaga Bunko imprint, and fourteen novels were released on December 19, 2017.

-The series was originally slated to conclude in October 2018, with the release of its 16th volume.
-However, a 17th volume was released on March 19, 2019.
-The series ended with the 21st volume (22nd overall) on November 18, 2022.

-The first volume was released in English on Shogkukan's novel app on January 23, 2025.
+The 16th volume of the series was released in October 2018, and the 17th volume on March 19, 2019.
+The series ended with the 21st volume (22nd overall) on November 18, 2022, while the first volume was released in English on Shogkukan's novel app on January 23, 2025.